vasshorin/VPD-Comm/docs/Installation/MySql.md

 1. Visit the MySQL Downloads page.
-Click on the following link https://dev.mysql.com/downloads/mysql/
+Click on the [Download Link](https://dev.mysql.com/downloads/mysql/)
 2. Select your operating system and version (if applicable) in the dropdown menu.
 	![Choose OS](https://github.com/vasshorin/VPD-Comm/blob/Gh-pages/assets/images/Picture1.png?raw=true)
 3. Download the DMG Archive for your chosen operating system.